NickKelly1/graphql-typescript-server/readme.md

 An `AccountCollectionNode` represents a paginated list of `Accounts`.

-It has an array of `AccountNodes`, a `AccountCollectionActions` object with actions the client is/isn't authorised to take on the collection, and a `PageInfo` object detailing the results page number, total pages, whether there are more pages, etc....
+It has an array of `AccountNodes`, a `AccountCollectionActions` object with actions the client is/isn't authorised to take on the collection, and a `PageInfo` object detailing the results page number, total pages, whether there are more pages, etc...

 ```TypeScript
 /**